 Item 26: Be wary of feature creep

 Rust includes support for conditional compilation, which is controlled by cfg (and cfg_attr) attributes.
-These attributes govern the thing – function, line, block etc. – that they are attached to (in contrast to C/C++'s line-based preprocessor), based on configuration options that are either plain names (e.g. test) or key-value pairs (e.g. panic = "abort").
+These attributes govern whether the thing—function, line, block, etc.—that they are attached to is included in the compiled source code or not (which is in contrast to C/C++'s line-based preprocessor).
+The conditional inclusion is controlled by configuration options that are either plain names (e.g., test) or pairs of names and values (e.g., panic = "abort").

-The toolchain populates a variety of config values that describe the target environment, including the OS (target_os), CPU architecture (target_arch), pointer width (target_pointer_width), and endianness (target_endian); this allows for code portability, where features that are specific to some particular target are only compiled in when building for that target.
+Other than the feature values described in this section, the most commonly used config values are those that the toolchain populates automatically, with values that describe the target environment for the build.
+These include the OS (target_os), CPU architecture (target_arch), pointer width (target_pointer_width), and endianness (target_endian).
+This allows for code portability, where features that are specific to some particular target are compiled in only when building for that target.

 [features]